wisebooksio/wisebooks-site/content/_yc_founders/alexander-girau.md

 image: ../assets/images/listicle/alexander_girau.jpg
 ---

 <a href="http://www.advanotech.com/" target="_blank">Advano</a> combines nanotechnology with fundamental chemical engineering principles to accelerate the renewable energy revolution.
-Advano's silicon nanoparticles dramatically increase the energy density lithium-ion batteries 30-40% without sacrificing battery life or increasing the battery cost.
+Advano engineered materials enable the practical increase of energy density for lithium-ion batteries by 30-40% without sacrificing battery life or increasing the battery cost.
 Better batteries for ioT, consumer electronics, and EVs.

 <b>What kind of challenges have you faced while building Advano & how did you overcome them?</b>